HOW THE ENTERTAINMENT INDUSTRY USES MARKETING.

 WHAT IS MARKETING FOR THE ENTERTAINMENT INDUSTRY LIKE TO WORK IN?

-If you're working for an in-house department at a sales/production/distribution company or studio, the marketing team will be involved in market research, assessing trends and scheduling the best times for specific production releases.
-If working in distribution, the marketing will include quantitative research which takes place during the development stage, within this study the department will assess how best to position the film within the marketplace, paying particular attention to audience trends, demographics and territories.
+If you're working for an in house department at a sales/production/distribution company or studio, the marketing team will be involved in market research, assessing trends and scheduling the best times for specific production releases.
+If working in distribution, the marketing will include quantitative research which takes places during the development stage, within this study the department will assess how best to position the film within the marketplace, paying particular attention to audience trends, demographics and territories.

 WILL I NEED ANY QUALIFICATIONS TO WORK IN MARKETING?